puolival/multipy/README.md

 There is a true effect at each location within the green box and no true effects outside.

+## Methods for reproducibility analyses

+- The FWER replicability method [14–16]

 ## Data visualization

 ### Quick example